 Buy the Instant Vortex Plus Air Fryer:

-10. For the One With the Outdoor Kitchen: Ooni Pizza Oven
+10. For the One With the Outdoor Kitchen: Ooni Koda Pizza Oven

-People are obsessed with Ooni Pizza Ovens, and Meggan recommends them as a gift for any outdoor kitchen enthusiast you’re looking to splurge on this holiday season.
+People are obsessed with Ooni Pizza Ovens, and they’re a great gift for any outdoor kitchen enthusiast you’re looking to splurge on this holiday season.
 They cook wood-fired pizza outdoors in only 60 seconds!
-With thousands of rave reviews on the Ooni website (that feature mouth-watering pictures of pizza), and many articles from food publishers saying it’s worth the hype, this is going to be a hugely popular gift in 2022.
-It’s one of the best cooking gifts this year for sure!
+With thousands of rave reviews on the Ooni website (that feature mouth-watering pictures of pizza), and many articles from food publishers saying it’s worth the hype, this will be one of the best cooking gifts this year for sure!

-11. For the Cozy Cook: Tiled Margot Monogram Mug from Anthropologie
+11. For the Cozy Cook: Williams Sonoma Gold Monogram Mug

-These tiled monogram mugs from Anthropologie are quite popular with a 5-star rating from hundreds of reviews!
-Just select the first initial of the person you’re shopping for and you instantly have a gorgeous, personalized gift.
-This is a great stocking stuffer and an excellent gift for a co-worker or close friend.
-The mug basically begs you to fill it up with hot chocolate and sit by a fireplace with a good book.
-A bonus: It looks great on social media, too.
+These monogram mugs from Williams Sonoma are the perfect balance of cozy and classy!
+Just select the first initial of the person you’re shopping for, and you instantly have a gorgeous, personalized gift.
+Freezer, microwave, and dishwasher-safe, this mug would make a great stocking stuffer or an excellent gift for a co-worker or close friend.
+The mug begs you to fill it with hot chocolate and sit by a fireplace with a good book.

 12. For the Cheese Board Designer: The Cheese Knife OKP2

-To go with the tea cups, Meggan also recommends giving a luxury tea from Le Souk Spices and Teas.
+I would pair these cups with luxurious tea from Le Souk Spices and Teas.
 The Vanilla Lemongrass is the signature tea at Burke Williams, a luxe California day spa.